-If a trial is terminated early; before the date specified for its conclusion*, the sponsor should notify the MHRA (and other competent authorities if the trial is also conducted in the EU) within 15 days of the global premature end of a trial using the Declaration of the End of a Clinical Trial form (word doc).
-The MHRA website provides further information, including how to submit the End of Trial form.
+If a trial is terminated early; before the date specified for its conclusion*, the sponsor should notify the MHRA within 15 days of the global premature end of a trial using the End of Trial Form .
+The HRA website also provides information about notifying other bodies and about post-research care.

 The sponsor should provide a brief explanation of reasons for the early termination and describe any follow-up measures.
 Once the ‘end of trial’ has been declared, no further substantial amendments are possible and a Clinical Trial Summary Report must be produced within the timelines detailed in the Clinical Trial Summary Report station.
 The MHRA website provides further information including how to submit the form.